 One of the principles of interior design that can help create great-looking rooms is having balance in the space.
 In the same way that the size of furniture and the colors should be evenly distributed in a space, a good balance in the placement of windows contributes to a visually pleasing room.

-Faux windows create the appearance of openness and depth.
+Faux windows to create the appearance of openness and depth.
 They may add light to a room if backlit, or if constructed using a mirror that reflects natural and artificial light.
-Faux windows also add color and enhance the theme of the room de´cor through the scenes created and the type of window frame used.
+Faux windows also add color and enhance the intended theme of the room de´cor through the scenes created and the type of window frame used.

 Where to Use Faux Windows

 The basement and bathroom are two classic examples of the types of rooms commonly designed by architects with few or no windows.
 Adding a faux window has been shown to brighten the room and certainly makes the de´cor more interesting.
 In other rooms, adding faux windows on one side of the space will provide balance to a fireplace or large painting placed on the other side of the space.

 A Realistic Mural: From beach scenes to Tuscan landscapes to mountain views, you have access to a wide variety when it comes to selecting the picture for your faux windows.